 Often substantial risks of adverse results become evident before or during trial.
 We provide guidance and insight to teams busy with trial preparations, and help shape the presentations of evidence, arguments and motions before, during and after trial, in anticipation of the issues most likely to be critical on appeal.
 We also offer an objective assessment of the case in advance or in the aftermath of a highly adversarial and emotional trial.

-Appellate attorneys Richard C. Ford and Clyde A. Muchmore represented an insurance company in an appeal of a $15 million default judgement issued against the company.
+Appellate attorneys represented an insurance company in an appeal of a $15 million default judgment issued against the company.
 The Oklahoma Court of Civil Appeals agreed with the firm's assertion that the sanction had been issued without sufficient due process protections, and that a $15 million default judgment in the circumstances was an unduly severe sanction that constituted an abuse of discretion.
 The court vacated the judgments against the company and remanded for further proceedings.
-Read more...
+More...

 Statement of Principles